 Mason Bees also have an interesting life cycle; females need help from males to mate before they lay eggs, so they will fly around looking for them.

-Males will mate with females and then die shortly after; this is why females need more males than males need mates because it takes a lot more energy for them to do so.
+Males will mate with females and then die shortly after; this is why females need more males than males need mates; it takes a lot more energy for them to do so.

-However, there are many types of bees in Colorado, and Mason Bees are just one example.
+However, many types of bees exist in Colorado; Mason Bees are just one example.
 Most of these types of bees live solitary lives like Mason Bees or form colonies like European Honeybees.

-Leafcutter bees are part of the most common types of bees in Colorado.
+Leafcutter bees are one of the most common types of bees in Colorado.
 They are about an inch long, yellow-brown, with white stripes on their abdomens.

 These types of bees in Colorado use leaves to build a nest for their larvae, so they can be seen hovering around gardens or bushes where they cut pieces off leaves and chew them into papery thin strips.

-Leafcutter bees are beneficial because they help pollinate plants while also making nests for other species that cannot create their own nests.
+Leafcutter bees are beneficial because they help pollinate plants and make nests for other species that cannot create their nests.

-Some people may mistake these types of bees for bumblebees due to their large size and bright colors, but leaf-cutter bees will not leave stings behind as bumblebees do.
+Some may mistake these bees for bumblebees due to their large size and bright colors, but leaf-cutter bees will not leave stings behind as bumblebees do.

-Miner bees are blue, black, or metallic green in color.
+Miner bees are blue, black, or metallic green.
 They can be identified by the way they hover over flowers while feeding.
 They collect pollen on their hind legs before returning it to the nest.

-These bees are found throughout the United States but do not populate as much as other types of bees found in Colorado, such as alfalfa leafcutter bees.
+These bees are found throughout the United States but do not populate as much as other types found in Colorado, such as alfalfa leafcutter bees.

-Miner bees have a uniquely shaped abdomen that is smaller than most types of bees found in Colorado.
+Miner bees have a uniquely shaped abdomen smaller than most types of bees found in Colorado.

-Miner bees are considered solitary insects because there is only one female per colony that mates and lays eggs.
+Miner bees are considered solitary insects because only one female per colony mates and lays eggs.

 The number of male miner bee drones is usually less than 100 males per colony, which means that the number of females at each colony will outnumber males.